1. Log in to your Google Analytics account and go to the Admin tab -> Tracking Info -> Tracking Code.

 Remember that adding the gtag is just the first step that allows you to integrate the landing page with your GA account.
 If you want to track conversions or other events, read more.

 To track the conversion rate on your landing page (correctly completed forms) in GA, you should set the appropriate conversion goal in Google Analytics.
 We recommend tracking conversions on the thank you page, to which the user is redirected once he correctly completes the form.
-If you’re using the default thank you page that has a unique hash, you will need a regular expression for that.

 1. Log in to your Google Analytics account and go to the Admin tab -> Goals.
 Click + NEW GOAL button to create a new goal.